Akira-Ishigami/Akira-Ishigami/README.md

 I'm a developer and automation specialist at **Nexla IA**, a Brazilian AI automation company based in Vilhena, Rondônia.
 I build **WhatsApp AI agents, n8n automation workflows, and SaaS products** for clients across different industries.
 I'm also studying **Software Engineering** at Descomplica.

 🏆 I was part of the winning team of the Vilhena local event of **NASA Space Apps Challenge 2025**, with the project **EYA** — a satellite + AI platform for identifying irregular waste disposal, which went on to South Summit Brazil and the Centelha program (FAPERO/RO).
+Official team page: **[Nexla — Automação e Inteligência Artificial](https://www.spaceappschallenge.org/2025/find-a-team/nexla-automacao-e-inteligencia-artificial/)** (NASA Space Apps).

 ### Tech Stack